fauna/graphql-workshop/content/building/forms-updates/index.md

 This chapter builds the front-end functionality to *create*, *delete*, and *update* store data in Fauna.

-Create a new file, `pages/store/new.js`.
-Add the following code to your file.
+Create a new file, `pages/store/new.js`, and add the following code.

 {{< tabs groupId="frontend" >}}
 {{< tab name="Next.js" >}}